luke-gto/telegram-wordcloud-generator/README.md

 4. You need a [stopwords](https://en.wikipedia.org/wiki/Stop_word) list for your language in order to clean the chat from useless words.
 You can find [here](https://github.com/stopwords-iso/) a collection of stopwords lists for multiple languages.
 Download the one you need.

-5. If you use Windows, you can download the [installation binary](https://github.com/luke-gto/telegram-wordcloud-generator/releases).
-Install the program on your PC and launch it.
+5. ~~If you use Windows, you can download the [installation binary](https://github.com/luke-gto/telegram-wordcloud-generator/releases).
+Install the program on your PC and launch it~~ I'll provide binaries sooner or later.

 If you use another OS or you want to run from source code: